-Neural networks are widely regarded as a potentially effective approach for handling large amounts of dynamic, nonlinear and noisy data, especially in situations where the underlying physical relationships are not fully understood.
+Neural networks are widely regarded as a potentially effective approach for handling large amounts of dynamic, non-linear and noisy data, especially in situations where the underlying physical relationships are not fully understood.
 Neural networks are also particularly well suited to modeling systems on a real-time basis, and this could greatly benefit operational flood forecasting systems which aim to predict the flood hydrograph for purposes of flood warning and control[16].

 A subset of historical rainfall data from the Wardha River catchment in India was used to build neural network models for real time prediction.
 Telematic automatic rain gauging stations are deployed at eight identified strategic locations which transmit the real time rainfall data on hourly basis.
-At the dam site the ANN model is developed to predict the runoff three hours ahead of time
+At the dam site the ANN model is developed to predict the runoff three hours ahead of time.

-In this paper, we demonstrate the use of Jordan and general recurrent network model for real time prediction of runoff at the dam and compare the effectiveness of these two methods.
-Jordan and general recurrent network extend the multilayer perceptron with context units, which are PEs that remember past activity.
+In this paper, we demonstrate the use of time lagged recurrent neural network (TLRNN) and Radial basis function neural network (RBF) model for real time prediction of runoff at the dam and compare the effectiveness of these two methods.
+Time lagged recurrent neural network is dynamic model which extend the multilayer perceptron with context units, which are PEs that remember past activity.
+Where as Radial basis function neural network is a static model having a feed-forward structure consisting of hidden layer for a given number of locally tuned units which are fully interconnected to an output layer of linear units